 Prolonged rupture of membranes is no longer thought to be an important risk factor.

-Cesarean delivery before onset of active labor reduces the risk of mother-to-child transmission (MTCT).
-However, it is clear that MTCT is reduced most significantly by giving combination ART, usually including zidovudine (ZDV), to the mother and neonate ( see Prevention Prevention Human immunodeficiency virus (HIV) infection is caused by the retrovirus HIV-1 (and less commonly by the related retrovirus HIV-2).
+Cesarean delivery before onset of active labor reduces the risk of MTCT.
+However, it is clear that MTCT is reduced most significantly by giving combination ART, usually including zidovudine (ZDV), to the mother and neonate (see Prevention of HIV Infection in Infants and Children Prevention Human immunodeficiency virus (HIV) infection is caused by the retrovirus HIV-1 (and less commonly by the related retrovirus HIV-2).
 Infection leads to progressive immunologic deterioration and... read more ).
 ZDV monotherapy reduces MTCT from 25% to about 8%, and current combination ART reduces it to ≤ 1%.

 HIV has been detected in both the cellular and cell-free fractions of human breast milk.
-The incidence of transmission by breastfeeding is about 6/100 breastfed children/year.
 Estimates of the overall risk of transmission through breastfeeding are 12 to 14%, reflecting varying durations of breastfeeding.
 Transmission by breastfeeding is greatest in mothers with high plasma viral RNA concentrations (eg, women who become infected during pregnancy or during the period of breastfeeding).

 Classification of HIV Infection in Infants and Children

 HIV infection causes a broad spectrum of disease, of which AIDS is the most severe.
 Past classification schemes established by the Centers for Disease Control and Prevention (CDC) defined the progression of clinical and immunologic decline.
-These clinical and immunologic categories are becoming less relevant in the era of combination ART.
-When ART is taken as prescribed, it almost invariably decreases symptoms and increases CD4+ T-cell counts.
-The categories are most useful for clinical research and for describing the severity of illness at the time of diagnosis in children < 13 years.
-For adolescents ≥ 13 years and adults, newer classification systems now simply use CD4+ T-cell count as the major component of staging unless AIDS-defining conditions (eg, opportunistic infections) are present ( see Table: Clinical Categories for Children Aged < 13 Years With HIV Infection Clinical Categories for Children Aged < 13 Years With HIV Infection ).
+These clinical and immunologic categories have become much less relevant in the era of combination ART, because when ART is taken as prescribed, it almost invariably decreases symptoms and increases CD4+ T-cell counts.
+However, immunologic staging based on CD4+ T-cell counts remains valuable for planning opportunistic pathogen prophylaxis.

 Symptoms and Signs of HIV Infection in Infants and Children